vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Ansible/ansible_Intro.md

 ansible-playbook -i hosts redhatphp.yaml
 ```
 ![Preview](./Images/ansible27.png)
-* In Redhat Linux Distribution after installing httpd we needs to start the service and enable it for next time restarting the service means by automatically service should start so we need to add one more line of yal for service to start
+* In Redhat Linux Distribution after installing httpd we needs to start the service and enable it for next time restarting the service means by automatically service should start so we need to add one more line of yaml for service to start
 ![Preview](./Images/ansible28.png)

 * [Refer Here](https://github.com/codesquareZone/AnsibleZone/commit/b935c11f6d7f0b37dc642c44e033650152036144) for service yaml file